 - The slide in customer satisfaction ratings stopped within a year and then reversed by the end of the second year.

 At the end of the third year, the partners had another valuation completed.
 This time, the estimate was $6.6 million.
 They reached out to the business broker and asked her to start testing the waters again.

 Fortunately, they had kept in touch with Suzanne over the past few years, and she had created a short list of potential strategic buyers for Garden Delights.
 After several weeks, she had three purchase offers: $5.8 million, $6.4 million, and $6.3 million.

-The owners met with all three suitors and decided to accept the $6.3 million offer since they sweetened the pot by adding an earn-out arrangement whereby all three partners could stay on as well-paid consultants for the next few years.
+The owners met with all three suitors and decided to accept the $6.3 million offer since they sweetened the pot by adding an earn-out arrangement whereby all three partners could stay on as well-paid consultants for the next three years.

 In the case of Garden Delights, patience and planning paid off to the tune of:

 - $1.7 million in cash for each partner (almost THREE TIMES what they would have received from the first offer)

 - Another three years of consulting fees.

 While this particular story is fictional, the potential is all too real.
 Don’t sell yourself short by thinking short-term or small.